Railway coupling: Link and pin

 In Britain link-and-pin couplers were common on narrow gauge industrial and military railways, and eventually evolved into a form that could be reliably coupled when the train was stationary.
-Some preserved railways still use stock featuring a variety of link-and-pin couplers.

-The nowadays well established Scharfenberg coupler can be seen as evolved from the link-and-pin, by having double link-and-pin couplers and the links fixed with one per direction and the pins automatic.

-Link, pin and buffer
+The Panama Canal mules, the locomotives used to guide the ships through the locks of the Panama Canal, have link and pin couplers and side buffers.
+This design was chosen so that these normally solo operating locomotives could be coupled to another locomotive in the event of a breakdown.
+On straight track, the link and pin coupler is used.
+Since the vertical curve between the straight track sections and the ramp between the lock chambers has a very small radius, the difference in height would be too great for a link and pin coupler, so the locomotives must be pushed through these sections uncoupled by using the side buffers.
+They have an extra high buffer plate to prevent the buffers from buffer-locking in tight vertical curves.

+Balance lever coupling

+The balance lever coupling, also central buffer coupling with two screw coupling, is a coupler commonly used on narrow gauge railroads with tight curves.
+By swapping the pulling and pushing devices, the standard screw coupling used on standard gauge railroads became a center buffer coupling with one screw coupling on each side of the buffer.
+The screw couplers are connected to a compensating lever that pivots on a vertical trunnion on the center buffer rod, allowing an even distribution of tractive forces between the two screw couplers.

 Albert coupler

 To avoid safety issues, Karl Albert, then director at the Krefeld Tramway, developed the Albert coupler during 1921.
 The Albert coupler was created as a key and slot coupler with two pins.
-Cars to be coupled were pushed together, both couplings moving to the same side.
-One pin was inserted, then the cars were pulled to straighten the coupling and the other pin inserted.
+Vehicles to be coupled were pushed together, both couplings moving to the same side.
+One pin was inserted, then the vehicles were pulled to straighten the coupling and the other pin inserted.
 This operation required less exact shunting.
 Due to the single-piece design, only minimal slack was possible.
 The system became quite popular with tram systems and narrow gauge lines.

 During the 1960s most cities replaced them with automatic couplers.
-But even in modern cars, Albert couplers get installed as emergency couplers for towing a faulty car.
+But even in modern vehicles, Albert couplers get installed as emergency couplers for towing a faulty vehicle.

-Miller Hook and Platform
+Miller hook and platform

-The link and pin was replaced in North American passenger car usage during the latter part of the 19th century by the assemblage known as the Miller Platform, which included a new coupler called the Miller Hook.
-The Miller Platform (and hook coupler) was used for several decades before being replaced by the Janney coupler.
+The link and pin was replaced in North American passenger car usage during the latter part of the 19th century by the assemblage known as the Miller platform, which included a new coupler called the Miller hook.
+The Miller platform (and hook coupler) was used for several decades before being replaced by the Janney coupler.